Last Updated on July 17, 2022 by Dave Schoenbeck

 A respected mentor of mine shocked me by asking: “What are you planning to do with your last 1000 weeks?”
 He was gracious by giving me more of a lifespan than the actuaries would allow, but the question was thought-provoking.
-Setting goals in life is important no matter your age but becomes more urgent when you realize how little time you likely have left.
+Setting goals in life is essential no matter your age but becomes more urgent when you realize how little time you likely have left.

 Achieving Goals in Life and Business